topasmc/topas-docs/parameters/geometry/specialized.rst

     * xN,yN

   N = numberOfPoints is the number of data points (xi, yi).
 This is a required condition.
 The units of the coordinates are millimeter.
-* "MGH" takes the milling data produced by the MGH machine shop.
-It consists of the same information as the XYCoordinates option, but with more overhead, such as:
+* ``"MGH"`` takes the milling data produced by the MGH machine shop.
+It consists of the same information as the ``"XYCoordinates"`` option, but with more overhead, such as:

     * patientName
     * Warning message about not fabricating this file